iamhummelila/mt-exercise-03/README.md

 # MT Exercise 3: Pytorch RNN Language Models

 This repo shows how to train neural language models using [Pytorch example code](https://github.com/pytorch/examples/tree/master/word_language_model).
-Thanks to Emma van den Bold, the original author of these scripts.
+Thanks to Emma van den Bold, the original author of these scripts, and Moritz Steiner, for preparing his repo for us to adapt (https://github.com/moritz-steiner/mt-exercise-03)

 # Requirements